 What: The original short film showcase featuring MN work by local, indie filmmakers.
 Where: Bryant-Lake Bowl Theater, 810 West Lake St. Minneapolis.
-When: 3rd Wednesday of each month, at 7:00 p.m.
+When: 3rd Wednesday of each month (except December and January), at 7:00 p.m.
 Admission: FREE!

 Think it’s too difficult to find a nice, affordable venue at which to screen your work?
 Or maybe you’re of the movie going persuasion and think there’s no place to see great locally made independent film?
 Hogwash!
 Cinema Lounge provides local filmmakers with a cool, intimate venue to screen their latest work and film enthusiasts a spot to come and see the best indie shorts coming out of Minnesota today.
 All while enjoying beer, wine, and great food.
 The best part?
 Admission is FREE!